-In case you wish do a day trips or even small round trips the team at Ruuk Village can help you with the organisation.
-Examples are, the cultural triangle of Sri Lanka is only 120mins away, Kandy budhist temple is aorund 180mins away and there are mayn other hot spot visits that you can do from Kalpitiya.
+If you do decide to do day trips or short overnight excursions, the team at Ruuk Village can help you with the organization.
+For example, the cultural triangle of Sri Lanka is only 120mins away and the famous Kandy buddhist temple is around 180mins away, along with plenty of other popular destinations in our region.

 There are two dominant wind directions in Sri-Lanka may till september

-Wind during summer months is much stronger than the winter months.
-The gap between Sri Lanka and India across the Adam's Bridge creates a "venturi effect".
-Wind which blows between May till September in comes from the East.
+Wind during the summer months is much stronger than during the winter months.
+The gap between Sri Lanka and India across the Adam's Bridge creates a "venturi effect,” which blows wind from the east between May and September.
 This wind is warm and dry as it comes over the land rather than the sea.
-This wind is normally stronger than the wind which comes over the sea, ranging between 20 – 30 knots or more.
-One of the biggest difference compared to the wind during the winter months, is that it blows during the whole day and night.
-At some of the lagoons, depending on the buildup and vegetation the wind can become a bit gustier, but that also depends on which spot you choose.
-Example if you visit one of the islands north from us you can experience steady wind conditions’ and great flat-water arena for any one.
-In case you wish to take kitesurfing lessons , our kiteschool will take care of explaining exactly how this works.
-The wind has a massive venturi effect between India and Sri Lanka and blows strong all summer
+This wind is normally stronger than the wind coming from the sea, ranging between 20 – 30 knots, although sometimes more.
+One of the biggest differences compared to the wind during the winter months is that it blows consistently throughout the day and night.
+At some of the lagoons, depending on the buildup and vegetation the wind can become a bit gusty, but that also depends on which spot you choose.
+For example, if you visit one of the islands furthest north you can experience steady wind conditions’ and great a flat-water arena for all levels.
+In case you wish to take a kitesurfing lesson, our kiteschool will take care of explaining exactly how this works.

 December till end of March